ehmatthes/django-simple-deploy/docs/contributing/parking_lot.md

 - Consider a tagline. [#284](https://github.com/ehmatthes/django-simple-deploy/issues/284).
 - Consider pyupgrade for finding old Python idioms that are no longer needed.
 See [#299](https://github.com/ehmatthes/django-simple-deploy/issues/299).
 - Try simple_deploy with a micro framework such as [django-singlefile](https://github.com/andrewgodwin/django-singlefile) or [nanodjango](https://github.com/radiac/nanodjango).
+- Should the project support Poetry?
+    - Poetry seems to be well-respected for developing libraries, but I don't know that anyone is really using it to manage dependencies for Django projects.
+If not, there's no reason to support it in this project.
+    - Perhaps support it, but dial back some of the specificity of tests?
+Poetry is resolving at a finer grain size than we need to pay attention to?
+    - I believe poetry does not conform to emerging standards for specifying Python dependencies.
+How much of a burden is it to support poetry?
+Perhaps moderate support, in the sense of exporting to requirements.txt?

 Testing
 ---